-The test will quickly identify if group A strep is causing your sore throat and other symptoms, and results are available within minutes.
-This is far better than the traditional test for strep throat, which is to use a throat culture that takes two or three days to identify the bacteria.
+The test will quickly identify if strep is causing your sore throat and other symptoms.
+This can be better than the traditional test for strep throat, which is to use a throat culture that takes two or three days to identify the bacteria.

-If we do identify strep throat, we can prescribe antibiotics that will reduce the severity of symptoms and shorten the duration of illness.
-Treating strep throat with antibiotics helps to reduce the possibility of spreading the infection to others.
+If we identify strep throat, we can prescribe antibiotics that will reduce the severity of symptoms and shorten the duration of illness.
+Treating strep throat with antibiotics helps to reduce the possibility of spreading the infection to others and long-term complications.

 Rapid Flu and Strep Testing for Patients in NYC